Flight data from China Eastern jet points to intentional nosedive -WSJ | Business

 Flight data from a black box recovered from the China Eastern Airlines jet that crashed in March indicates someone in the cockpit intentionally crashed the plane, the Wall Street Journal reported https://on.wsj.com/3PqZoS1 on Tuesday, citing people familiar with U.S. officials' preliminary assessment.

 A Western official told Reuters that the focus is on the actions of the crew after the preliminary investigation did not find any indication of a technical malfunction.
-Boeing Co, the maker of the jet, declined to comment and referred questions to Chinese regulators.
-The U.S. National Transportation Safety Board (NTSB) did not immediately comment.
+Boeing Co, the maker of the jet, and U.S. National Transportation Safety Board (NTSB) declined to comment and referred questions to Chinese regulators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)